reactjs/react.dev/content/docs/optimizing-performance.md

 When a component's props or state change, React decides whether an actual DOM update is necessary by comparing the newly returned element with the previously rendered one.
 When they are not equal, React will update the DOM.

 Even though React only updates the changed DOM nodes, re-rendering still takes some time.
-In many cases it's not a problem, but if the slowdown is noticeable, you can speed all of this up by overriding the lifecycle function `shouldComponentUpdate`, which is triggered before the re-rendering process starts.
+In many cases, it's not a problem, but if the slowdown is noticeable, you can speed all of this up by overriding the lifecycle function `shouldComponentUpdate`, which is triggered before the re-rendering process starts.
 The default implementation of this function returns `true`, leaving React to perform the update:

 ```javascript
 shouldComponentUpdate(nextProps, nextState) {